AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/drive-content-velocity-for-sites.md

 The question is, are you going to hold off on re-imagining content until all the brands are operating in a unified manner?
 Is it wise to solve for change for all of them?

 The answer is no. This would increase complexity.
 Additionally, many of the stakeholders will get frustrated with never-ending conversations around the old, thus frustrating attempts to build the new.
-One will get locked into a conversation _about_ change, instead of making it.
+One gets locked into a conversation _about_ change, instead of making it.

 What is needed is a tangible framework.
 A new paradigm to work for.
 Something people can see and feel.
 In the past, content may have been considered a page, a campaign, or anything imagined in the singular.
 The fundamental shift is to see content as content itself: to be repurposed, re-styled, and recycled back to the authoring team.
 Core new development should be utilized for target-rich experiences.

 For many customers the best way to instill change is to create a mini site, a brand, or a separate section of the site that can be utilized as a test case for the new framework.
-Choosing one part of the organization to act as Proof-of-Concept will allow you to:
+Choosing one part of the organization to act as Proof-of-Concept allows you to:

 * Create a built-in group of stakeholders dedicated to understanding the new framework
 * Reduce cyclical discovery sessions and build more quickly